Krefeld, Guesthouse Hegger in Meerbusch

 „Krimvelde“ was first mentioned in a deed around 1005.
 From the middle of the 12th century on, Krefeld’s fate was determined by that of the counts of Moers.
 Owing to the special connections to the Emperor, in 1373 the Moerser Count received through a deed the right to raise Krefeld to city status.
 Under the rule of the House of Orange, the city’s population grew dramatically.
 In 1702, Krefeld was taken over by the Kingdom of Prussia.

-The independent city of Krefeld lies on the left-side of the Lower Rhine with approx. 225,000 inhabitants and is north-west of Düsseldorf and Meerbusch, south-west of Duisburg in the district of Düsseldorf in North Rhine-Westphalia.
-Because of the silk production in the 18th and 19th centuries, it is also known as the „Velvet and Silk City“.
+The independent city of Krefeld lies on the left-side of the Lower Rhine with approx. 225,000 inhabitants and is north-west of Düsseldorf and Meerbusch, south-west of Duisburg, in the district of Düsseldorf in North Rhine-Westphalia.
+Because of the Silk production in the 18th and 19th centuries, it is also known as the „Velvet and Silk City“.

 Krefeld – Main station

 Krefeld – Hunting lodge